great-expectations/great_expectations/docs/tutorials/create_expectations.rst

 .. toggle-header::
     :header: However, if you want to use a specific batch, **click here to learn how to specify the right batch_kwargs**

+        ``batch_kwargs`` provide detailed instructions for the datasource how to construct a batch.
+Each datasource accepts different types of ``batch_kwargs``:

         .. content-tabs::

             .. tab-container:: tab0
                 :title: pandas

-                If the data asset is a collection of CSV files in a folder that are processed with Pandas, then a batch is one of these files.
-Here is how to construct batch_kwargs that specify a particular file to load:
+                A pandas datasource can accept ``batch_kwargs`` that describe either a path to a file or an existing DataFrame.
+For example, if the data asset is a collection of CSV files in a folder that are processed with Pandas, then a batch could be one of these files.
+Here is how to construct ``batch_kwargs`` that specify a particular file to load:

                 .. code-block:: python

-                    batch_kwargs = {'path': "PATH OF THE FILE YOU WANT TO LOAD"}
+                    batch_kwargs = {'path': "PATH_OF_THE_FILE_YOU_WANT_TO_LOAD"}

                 To instruct ``get_batch`` to read CSV files with specific options (e.g., not to interpret the first line as the header or to use a specific separator), add them to the the ``batch_kwargs``.